danielwestendorf/get_schwifty/README.md

 GetSchwifty is all about quick responses by utilizing background jobs to do the rendering for your and delivering it to the client with ActionCable.

+## Extracted from HireLoop

+get_schwifty was extracted from [HireLoop.io](https://www.hireloop.io), a platform for a more human hiring experience.

+Make hiring delightful by closing the loop between hiring managers and every applicant.
+Automate the trival tasks associated with screening job applicants, lowering the barrier for easy and clear communication.

 ## Installation
 Add this line to your application's Gemfile: